sebastianiszek/SwitchGames/README.md

 # SwitchGames

 Dynamic object-oriented game review site made using PHP.
-All data stored in JSON files.
+All data is stored in JSON files.

 ## Preview